avabellaw/shark-quiz/readme.md

 ### Project Goals

 I will be creating an online quiz on shark facts.
 My target audience will be anyone who loves sharks (such as my partner).
-This will likely include all ages particularly younger audiences.
+This will likely include all ages, but particularly younger audiences.

 The questions will be in a randomized order and only 50% of the questions will be shown at a time.
 The answers for each question will also have a randomized order.

 There will be a timer counting down from 15.
 If an answer is correct, 10 points + the time left will be added to the score.

-The site owner's goal aligns with the site user's goal which are the following:
-1. To enjoy testing their knowledge of sharks.
-2. Learn more about sharks.
-3. See previous high scores.

-In future, the site owner may want to:
-1. Utilise the website's traffic to gain ad revenue.
-2. Have the leaderboard be publically hosted.
-3. Have an account, such as a Google account, associated with the username to make it exclusive.
-This will prevent overwriting other user's scores by using the same username.

 ### User Stories